-Whether you’re purchasing or refinancing a home, there is something called “closing cost”.
-Since closing costs differ based on location, property and loan type, it is important that the borrower receive an estimated amount they’ll be paying to determine what they can actually afford.
+4 Things to Know About Closing Costs, whether you’re purchasing or refinancing a home, there is something called “closing cost.”
+Since closing costs differ based on location, property, and loan type, the borrower must receive an estimated amount they’ll be paying to determine what they can afford.

 Good News!
 Here at New Dwelling Mortgage, we don’t charge any Application Fee or Processing Fee.